sonulodha/LinuxKernel/README.md

       5. PID ns - process id isolation
       6. user ns- different username(uid)
 For more information about namespaces, see the ( man namespaces 7 )

+   # Example of Network namespaces
+     Network namespace, in particular, virtualizes the network stack.
+Each network namespace has its own set of resources like network interfaces, IP addresses, routing tables, tunnels, firewalls etc. For example, iptables rules added to a network namespace will only affect traffic entering and leaving that namespace.